Review potential security issues with Google Security Operations

 1. Launch Chrome or Firefox.

-2. Ensure you have access to your corporate account.
+2. Verify you have active access to the corporate account.

 Viewing Alerts and IOC Matches